 Key events and activities:

-- Leadership APTA workshops held in conjunction with APTA’s March 2014 Legislative Conference. (required)
+- Leadership APTA workshops held in conjunction with APTA’s March 2019 Legislative Conference. (required)

-- Five-day July 2014 workshop session. (required)
+- Five-day July 2019 Capstone session.
+Location to be announced. (required)

 - Full participation in team assignments, related work, and completion of team-based leadership projects on industry topics selected by class members. (required)

 - Online meetings and teleconference calls scheduled during the year. (required)

 - Delivery of class leadership project presentations and reports given in conjunction with APTA committee meetings, conference sessions, and class graduation program at the 2019 APTA Annual Meeting in New York, NY. (required)